 d.
 Describe the submicroscopic changes in the covered test tube that lead to a constant amount of liquid and vapor.
-(Olij 10)
+(Obj 10)

 The liquid immediately begins to evaporate with a rate of evaporation that is dependent on the surface area of the liquid, the strengths of attractions between the liquid particles, and temperature.
 If these three factors remain constant, the rate of evaporation will be constant.
 If we assume that the container initially holds no vapor particles, there is no condensation of vapor when the liquid is first added.
 As the liquid evaporates, the number of vapor particles above the liquid increases, and the condensation process begins.
-As long as the rate of evaporation of the liquid is greater than the rate of condensation of the vapor, the concentration of vapor particles above the liquid will increase.
-As the concentration of vapor particles increases, the rate of collisions of vapor particles with the liquid increases, increasing the rate of condensation.
+As long as the rate of evapor, the concentration of vapor particles above the liquid will increase.
+As the concentration of vapor particles increases, the rate of condensation.
 If there is enough liquid in the container to avoid all of it evaporating, the rising rate of condensation eventually becomes equal to the rate of evaporation.
 At this point, for every particle that leaves the liquid, a particle somewhere else in the container returns to the liquid.
 Thus there is no net change in the amount of substance in the liquid form or the amount of substance in the vapor form.